Music & Worship Arts Ministry

 Chancel Choir

 Rehearsals begin the Wednesday after Labor Day and continue through the weekend before Memorial Day.
-Our time together includes warm fellowship, meaningful devotionals, and a wide variety of sacred music—from classical to contemporary, hymn-based to liturgical settings.
-No audition is required—just a love for worship and a willingness to commit.
+Our time together includes warm fellowship, meaningful devotionals, and a wide range of sacred music—from classical to contemporary, hymn-based to liturgical settings.
+No audition is required—just a love for worship and a willingness to be part of a caring, committed community.

 Peals of Praise Adult Handbell Ensemble

-Our Adult Handbell Ensemble offers a unique way to serve in worship through the expressive art of handbell ringing.
-We use up to three octaves of Schulmerich handbells and Suzuki handchimes and rehearse on Wednesdays from 5:30–6:30 PM.
+Our Adult Handbell Ensemble offers a unique and joyful way to serve in worship through the expressive art of handbell ringing.
+We use up to three octaves of Schulmerich handbells and Suzuki handchimes and rehearse on Wednesdays from 5:30–6:30 p.m.

-Each rehearsal includes a time of shared prayer and devotion with the Chancel Choir, building a strong sense of community and shared purpose.
-Prior handbell experience or music reading is helpful, but not required—we’re happy to teach and encourage new ringers!
+Each rehearsal includes shared prayer and devotion with the Chancel Choir, helping build strong relationships and a sense of shared purpose.
+Prior handbell experience or music-reading skills are helpful, but not required—we are glad to teach and encourage new ringers.

 Soloists, Ensembles & Instrumentalists

-Do you play an instrument or enjoy singing solo or in small groups?
-We regularly incorporate solo vocalists, small vocal ensembles, and instrumentalists of all kinds into worship.
-Whether it’s offering special music, supporting congregational singing, or enhancing the liturgy during seasonal services, there are many ways to share your gifts.
-We welcome musicians of all backgrounds and levels of experience.
+Do you enjoy singing or playing an instrument?
+We regularly include soloists, small vocal groups, and instrumentalists of all kinds in worship.
+From offering special music to supporting congregational singing or enhancing seasonal services, there are many ways to share your musical gifts.
+Musicians of all backgrounds and experience levels are welcome.

 Worship Leadership & Support Roles

-Training is provided for each of these important roles, and we are always grateful for those who offer their time and talents in these ministries.
+Training is provided for all roles, and we are deeply grateful for those who offer their time and talents in worship leadership.

 Seasonal Opportunities